l50/starter_hack_lab/2_web_basics.md

 # Web Basics
-This section will help you to understand some of the fundamental concepts around how web applications work.
-The content is easier to capture and discuss with [Slides](https://docs.google.com/presentation/d/1yY6XPY3Ngzq2Hd14oFZe2BN-kHF2KhkQwGWxtMJwZnE), so that's what I've opted to use.
+This section will cover some of the fundamental concepts around how web applications work.
+The more academic content is easier to capture with [Slides](https://docs.google.com/presentation/d/1yY6XPY3Ngzq2Hd14oFZe2BN-kHF2KhkQwGWxtMJwZnE), so please go and read through those now.

-Now that we have a sense of how HTTP works, let's see some of the things we discussed in practice.
+Great!
+Now that you have a rough sense for how HTTP works, it's time to practice the concepts with hands-on examples.

 ## Enable Capturing Responses
 1. Click **Proxy**